 We'd be surprised if the HomePod Mini or HomePod 2 differed wildly in design from the original HomePod, despite suggestions back in 2018 that Beats branding might feature.

-The general consensus is for a smaller, more affordable smart speaker.
+The general consensus is for a smaller, more affordable Apple smart speaker – a prediction backed up by a September 2020 Bloomberg report, which reads, "a smaller HomePod speaker is in the works", although the report is devoid of comment from an Apple spokesperson.
 So, should we simply expect a scaled-down version of the original?

 When What Hi-Fi? was invited behind the scenes at HomePod Development HQ in 2018 to see how the HomePod was made, to say that we were impressed by Apple's preoccupation with sound quality would be an understatement.
 So much R&D went into the inaugural product's seven-tweeter, six-microphone array, 'high-excursion' woofer and A8 chip, that a complete redesign seems unlikely – though of course that chip could well see an update to support new features and functionality.